 How can I permit a special event in a city park?

-The first step for any event hosted in a city park is to complete a Park Special Events Application.
+Please visit our online reservation program to request your event date and location.
 If your event involves using anything outside park boundaries, you must also obtain a Special Events Permit application from the City Clerk's office.
 All special events that are permitted with the Park and Recreation Department are required to submit a certificate of liability insurance that names the City of St. Cloud as an additional insured for $1.5 Million in coverage.
 This can be obtained by contacting your homeowner or renter's insurance company; alternately you can apply for TULIP coverage through the National League of Cities.

 If I want to have a picnic or gathering at a city park, do I need to reserve the shelter?

 If you group includes more than 50 people, you are required to obtain a permit from the Park and Recreation Department.
 Additionally, if the park you are using has a shelter, you would be required to rent that shelter.
 Shelter reservations are taken for the current and the next calendar year.
-Complete the Shelter Request online or contact Steve Krueger by email or by calling 320-650-3053.
+Complete the Shelter Request online or contact Cassie Woischke by email or by calling 320-650-3055.